AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ### Update package availability from private to public {#update-availability}

-Change a package from private to public by a GET request to the `/transfer/list?property=status%3D%3DCOMPLETED%2CFAILED&requestType=PUBLIC` endpoint.
+Change a package from private to public by making a GET request to the `/transfer/list?property=status%3D%3DCOMPLETED%2CFAILED&requestType=PUBLIC` endpoint.
 By default, a package is created with private availability.

 **Request**